-As branding expert Saul Bass once said “Logos are a graphic extension of the internal realties of a company”.
-It seems Instagram are using their logo to speak to their users outwardly, without the need for written communication, whether the customers like it or not.
+As branding expert Saul Bass once said “Logos are a graphic extension of the internal realities of a company”.
+It seems Instagram is using its logo to speak to its users outwardly, without the need for written communication, whether the customers like it or not.

-This new ribbon effect “N” against a black background icon mirrors the current logo and though the ribbon effect is visually pleasing, though some users feel it serves no purpose.
-Though when compared to the many negative comments Instagram’s redesign received, Netflix have every right to be feeling victorious.
+This new ribbon effect “N” against a black background icon mirrors the current logo and though the ribbon effect is visually pleasing, some users feel it serves no purpose.
+Though when compared to the many negative comments Instagram’s redesign received, Netflix has every right to be feeling victorious.

 Past Rebranding fails

-One rebranding fail that haunts us time and again takes us back to 2010 when Gap unveiled their brand new design.
+One rebranding failure that haunts us time and again takes us back to 2010 when Gap unveiled its brand new design.
 The launch brought about global attention, for all the wrong reasons.
-The brand that had held a firm identity via its logo for 20 years had suddenly changed overnight, and the public were not happy.
+The brand that had held a firm identity via its logo for 20 years had suddenly changed overnight, and the public was not happy.
 One of the reasons the logo failed so badly was thanks to the use of the Helvetica font.
-This typeface is overused and so therefore failed to create any unique visual for the audience to hold on to.
-After just 6 days, Gap reverted to their old logo with an estimation of $100million lost in the rebranding process.
+This typeface is overused and so, therefore, failed to create any unique visual for the audience to hold on to.
+After just 6 days, Gap reverted to its old logo with an estimation of $100million lost in the rebranding process.